 - An official observer at the United Nations.

 - Hospital and life insurance plans designed specifically for women.

 - Professional critiques for personal art and written works.

-- Up to twenty-five percent off publishers’ prices on adult and children’s books and larger magazine discounts.
+- Up to twenty-five percent off publishers’ prices on adult and children’s books an larger magazine discounts.

 We welcome new members!

-National membership is a member-at-large.
-A MAL is a member of the Association but not a member of a local Branch. $51.00
+National membership is a Member-at-Large or (MAL).
+A MAL is a member of the Association but not a member of a local Branch.
+Fee: $72.00

-LIFE membership – members pay a one time fee to National and an annual fee to the state and local branch for $20.00
+LIFE membership – members pay a one-time fee to National AAUW of $1,440 which is fully tax deductible.
+An annual fee may be paid to the state and local Ft.
+Wayne Branch for $20.00.

 Student E-student affiliate dues are free if the Institution is an AAUW Partner.